Cobak Token Price Tops $3.36 (CBK)

-Cobak Token (CURRENCY:CBK) traded down 6.2% against the U.S. dollar during the 24 hour period ending at 13:00 PM ET on December 6th.
-Cobak Token has a total market capitalization of $9.45 million and approximately $18.15 million worth of Cobak Token was traded on exchanges in the last 24 hours.
-One Cobak Token coin can currently be bought for approximately $3.36 or 0.00006877 BTC on major cryptocurrency exchanges.
-In the last week, Cobak Token has traded 20.7% lower against the U.S. dollar.
+Cobak Token (CURRENCY:CBK) traded 4.3% lower against the US dollar during the 24 hour period ending at 23:00 PM ET on December 9th.
+One Cobak Token coin can currently be bought for approximately $3.36 or 0.00006954 BTC on major exchanges.
+Over the last seven days, Cobak Token has traded 32% lower against the US dollar.
+Cobak Token has a total market cap of $9.45 million and $6.92 million worth of Cobak Token was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded 3.2% higher against the dollar and now trades at $3,479.19 or 0.06807369 BTC.